Massachusetts Ocean Management Plan Review and Revision Process

 For more information on this year’s grants, see EEA's CPR Grants Press Release.

-Part of CZM’s StormSmart Coasts website, the new Assessing Vulnerability of Coastal Properties web page (released in June 2013) provides resources to identify areas of the Massachusetts coast most vulnerable to erosion and flooding, including shoreline change data, Flood Insurance Rate Maps, hurricane surge inundation maps, and maps depicting coastal inundation with sea level rise.
+Part of CZM’s StormSmart Coasts website, the new Assessing Vulnerability of Coastal Properties was launched in June 2013 and provides resources to identify areas of the Massachusetts coast most vulnerable to erosion and flooding, including shoreline change data, Flood Insurance Rate Maps, hurricane surge inundation maps, and maps depicting coastal inundation with sea level rise.

-Potential extents of high tides with sea level rise are now included in the Massachusetts Ocean Resource Information System (MORIS).
-NOAA coastal inundation data were added to MORIS to allow users to interactively view mean higher high water plus one foot increments of sea level rise (up to six feet) with other information such as aerial photographs, assessor maps, public facilities and infrastructure locations, and natural resource areas.
+Potential extents of high tides with sea level rise are now included in the Massachusetts Ocean Resource Information System (MORIS) were released in November 2013.
+National Oceanic and Atmospheric Administration (NOAA) coastal inundation data were added to MORIS to allow users to interactively view mean higher high water plus one foot increments of sea level rise (up to six feet) with other information such as aerial photographs, assessor maps, public facilities and infrastructure locations, and natural resource areas.
 With MORIS, users can quickly create and share vulnerability maps.
 To access this new tool, launch MORIS through the StormSmart Coasts - Visualizing Sea Level Rise web page.

 Project Review/Public Comment